Leonamrsm/reall-time_music_recommendation_system/README.md

 Thus, when using a producer in Python to send messages to the topic in Kafka, you can later process them through a consumer with Spark Streaming or any other technology that supports reading streaming data from Kafka.
 This approach is widely used in real-time data and processing architectures, allowing the creation of scalable and fault-tolerant data pipelines.

 Execute in the terminal the commands present in the file `02-create_and_list_topic_kafka.txt` to create and view the Kafka topic.

+## Kafka Producer

+In the file Mini-Projeto7-Parte1.ipynb, the Kafka Producer was implemented in Python and is responsible for producing the streaming data simulating the songs present on Spotify.
+After executing the file, a list of songs will be generated that will be sent as messages to the topic in Apache Kafka.

+The idea of the project is to read the user's music preferences on Spotfy and recommend one more song from the list of songs sent by the producer.